 About Pedigree Matching

 While Pedigree Matching was first introduced as a pedigree program for Standardbred race horses it has grown to be accepted by other performance breeds.
 The Pedigree Matching approach to breeding is equally valid for other breeds.
-Just ask my son Charles who is the proud first time owner of a three year old Quarter Horse that is the Horse Of The Year in Canada – and with a pedigree typical of successful Pedigree Matching.
-The following explanation of Pedigree Matching is based on Standardbred experience but is every bit as appropriate to the breeding or buying of Thoroughbreds, Quarter Horses, Norwegian Coldblood trotters or indeed Tennessee Walking Horses, all of which are represented in the PM Online databases.
+Just ask my son Charles who is the proud first time owner of a Quarter Horse that is the Horse Of The Year in Canada – and with a pedigree typical of successful Pedigree Matching.
+The following explanation of Pedigree Matching is based on Standardbred experience but is every bit as appropriate to the breeding or buying of Thoroughbreds, Quarter Horses, Norwegian Coldblood trotters or indeed Tennessee Walking Horses.

 Did you ever wonder why even the best of sires have so many "ordinary" performers or why a mare of modest breeding can suddenly produce a champion?
 The answer may well be in the "match" of the bloodlines of the sire to those of the dam.
 The concept of matching bloodlines as a way to develop champions has proven it's worth over the years and serious breeders would do well to study the theory and results to see if they can improve their chances of coming up with the right match for their mares.
 The success of a particular mating does not have to be subject more to luck than good management.

-With the growing acceptance of semen transport small breeders can aspire to breed to any active sire listed in the United States Trotting Association publication The USTA Sires and Dams.
+With the growing acceptance of semen transport small breeders can aspire to breed to any active sire, regardless of location.
 Gone are the days when breeding to the stallion up the road, because he had a couple of good ones to the races last year, was a convenient way to handle your breeding requirements.
 Breeders cannot afford to take a chance that such an impromptu mating will succeed.
 They must make informed decisions based on pedigree and like any decision the chances of being right can be greatly improved with good research and a study of past statistics.

-Successful breeders will spend time to research the best matches for their mares and can get most of the information they want through computer reports from the USTA or Standardbred Canada.
+Successful breeders will spend time to research the best matches for their mares and can get most of the information they want through computer reports from the various breed registries.
 The information they receive, though, is based on established sires and may be of little help if the boundaries of time, distance and cost make the "perfect" match unavailable or if the sire of interest is a new and unproven sire.

 Among small breeders who stand their own stallion there is the tendency to breed all the farm mares to that one stud regardless of the pedigree match.
 Such matings will, in the long run, result in low success rates and lower prices for yearlings that far offset the short term savings involved.
 Smart stud owners will trade breedings with other farms to get the match that gives their mares the best chance of success.